 March means green kitchen towels, green books, Irish dance performances, Irish limericks, a special St. Patrick’s Day dinner, celebrating the founding of the Relief Society and strong women, and remembering two of our grandpa’s birthdays as well as those of some ancestors!
+(Sometimes Easter comes early.
+Go here to learn about Easter celebrations in our home.)

 I was happy to get this preserved boxwood wreath on sale at Target.
 I love the brilliant green of boxwoods!
 I just love nature and all the variety of color, texture, size and shape that the Lord uses in his creations.